In this post, you’ll see the different methods to launch Registry Editor and create a shortcut for it.

-regedit command can open the Windows 10 Registry Editor, and you can use it in one of the following programs:
+regedit command can open the Windows 11 Registry Editor, and you can use it in one of the following programs:

-- Address bar on File Explorer
+- The address bar on File Explorer

 Open the Start menu.

-Click on it and then click Yes in the User Account Control pop-up window.
+Click on it and click Yes in the “User Account Control” popup window.

 Go to C drive.
 Open the Windows folder and double-click the regedit file.

-In the UAC pop-up, click the Yes button.
+In the UAC popup, click the Yes button.

 How to Create a Shortcut for the Registry Editor

-Follow the steps below to create a Registry Editor shortcut on your Windows 10 desktop or File Explorer.
+Follow the steps below to create a Registry Editor shortcut on your Windows 11 desktop or File Explorer.

 Right-click on the blank area of the desktop or File Explorer.